fruit13ok/AspergerNetwork/README.md

 - Responsive dynamic web page.

 ## Planned Features
+###
-- Lack of asperger resource, find api, such as meetup api, google api, donation api, etc ...
+- Find more asperger resource, find api, such as meetup api, google api, donation api, etc...
+- Expend my personal asperger network to get more resource.
+- Add comment to post
+- Add home page.
+- Add user profile page.
+- Add resource detial page.
 - Add image and other media.
+- Add donation.
+- Add chatroom.
+###
 - Upgrade to use React.
+- Add more filer options, sort, etc...
+- Add user who make the post relation to the resource (can be no relation)
+- Think about user expierance, what user will expact.

 ## Work flows
 0)